QuantConnect/lean-cli/README.md

   An interactive prompt will be shown to configure the deployment.

-  PROJECT must be the name of a project or the id of a cloud project.
+  PROJECT must be the name or the id of the project to start live trading for.

   If the project that has to be live traded has been pulled to the local drive with `lean cloud pull` it is possible to use the --push option to push local modifications to the cloud before starting live trading.